 I got lost several times, thinking I was on one street going this way, but I was really on another road going that way.

 But, I digress.
 This story isn’t really about the tangled web of streets in Oakland, CA. If you’ve read my first post, then you know where I’m really going.

 I was in my last semester of grad school, also known as the crossroads of “get a job or get a PhD.”
 All I knew was that I wanted to be a writer, so I applied for a couple of teaching programs back home in Louisiana.
 Looking back, I know that’s exactly where I made my wrong turn.

 It’s one thing to get off track, and then find my way back.
 But realizing how I got off track in the first place might save some trouble going forward.
 So, let me clarify.

 Teaching in Louisiana is not itself a wrong turn.
 It was a wrong turn for me because it’s not what I really wanted to do with my life.

-The issue is not were I went, it’s why I went there.
+The issue is not where I went; it’s why I went there.
 Are you ready for it?

-Just writing the word gives me goosebumps.
+Just writing the word gives me goose bumps.
 But it’s true.
-That’s the reason I made a wrong turn and went down a path that lead me away from my dreams.
+That’s the reason I made a wrong turn and went down a path that led me away from my dreams.